zoealavi/offsetpointbc/README.md

 meters based crs like crs 3005 (NAD 1983 / BC Albers) (default) or crs 26910 (NAD83 / UTM zone 10).

-Appreciation and acknowledgement goes to Sunny Mak from BCCDC who provided resources and offsetting (geomasking) methodology.
+Appreciation and acknowledgement goes to Sunny Mak from the BCCDC who provided resources and offsetting (geomasking) methodology.

 Offsetting methodology: